nextest-rs/nextest/site/src/book/reusing-builds.md

 # Archiving and reusing builds

 In some cases, it can be useful to separate out building tests from running them.
-Nextest supports serializing test metadata on one machine, and then using that to run tests on another machine.
+Nextest supports archiving builds on one machine, and then extracting the archive to run tests on another machine.

 ## Terms